scharlau/historical_cities/README.md

     * Follow these instructions to [activate apache2 server on your Mac](https://websitebeaver.com/set-up-localhost-on-macos-high-sierra-apache-mysql-and-php-7-with-sslhttps) so that you can run a server to test the pages without Rails to see that everything works as it should.
 It did, with minor change to remove '/' from fetch command for JSON then worked in both Safari and Chrome after caches were cleared.
     * Knowing it works, means we can now work on details of doing this with Rails and Ruby.

-# Version 1 - The One Table Version
+## Version 1 - The One Table Version - No Styling - Branch Basic
 Everything goes into one table, which we can manipulate to show us interesting visualisations and details about each city.
+Bootstrap is put in place, but not used.
+This is the basic branch with no styling added.

+## Version 2 - One Table with Styling
+We start to use Bootstrap to clean up the look and feel of the application.
+These are the basic links to explore for doing this: https://getbootstrap.com/docs/4.3/getting-started/introduction/ which is the bootstrap documentation to explain its logic and inner workings. https://www.tutorialrepublic.com/twitter-bootstrap-tutorial/ looks like it will help cover the different issues. https://www.w3schools.com/bootstrap4/default.asp looks to be similar to the one above, but provides an alterative.

+The goal is to have a responsive application, which removes tables where possible, and maintains a high contrast layout, which will be adaptable as we move forward with this project.